cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 ### 1.12 Node labels + namespaces [master]

+Storage-placement policy (only PROD-db disks are tight): the 3 PROD Patroni nodes hold ONLY prod patroni DB data plus small-to-medium stuff (ingress controller pods, DaemonSets, short-lived/temporary migration pods - deleted right after the migration).
+They are NEVER allowed to hold backups, git clones, or anything that can grow to a comparable size.
-Storage-placement policy (only PROD-db disks are tight): the 3 PROD Patroni nodes store ONLY their databases; ALL other data - git clones, backups PV, grafana/provision workdirs - goes to the 3 compute nodes + the 2 test-db nodes (test DBs are small, plenty of room).
+ALL such data - git clones, backups PV, grafana/provision workdirs - goes to the 3 compute nodes + the 2 test-db nodes (test DBs are small, plenty of room).
 The chart enforces this via `appNodeSelector`/`backupsNodeSelector` (= `node: devstats-app`) on every pod that writes to `openebs-hostpath` (provisions, hourly syncs, grafanas, bootstrap, affs-sync, backups), and hostpath PVCs bind to the